-The Overall Plan provides for the costs associated with contributing towards the operation of Brightwater Estate Landscaping service for the 2016/17 financial year.
-The estimated time for carrying out the Overall Plan is one year concluding on 30 June 2017.
+The Overall Plan provides for the costs associated with contributing towards the operation of Brightwater Estate Landscaping service for the 2014/15 financial year.

 Sunshine Cove Maintenance Charge

 1. Special Charge for Sunshine Cove Maintenance

 The responsibilities for the maintenance of a number of stages of the Sunshine Cove Development were transferred to council on 17 March 2011.
 Sunshine Coast Council and Felix Hill Pty Ltd (as trustee for The Sunshine Unit Trust) determined how the maintenance for the Sunshine Cove Residential Community would be carried out into the future.